-You can use the reset button located on the rear panel of your Wireless ADSL2+ Modem Router to reset all settings to their factory defaults.
+You can use the reset button located on the front of your device to reset all settings to their factory defaults.
 This is called a hard reset.
 To perform a hard reset, push and hold the reset button for three seconds.
-Your Wireless ADSL2+ Modem Router will return to the factory configuration settings shown in the table below.
+Your device will return to the factory configuration settings shown in the table below.